 American Goldfinches and Rufous Hummingbirds gave us candy birders a small thrill.
 Two of the three Als (Grass and Schulze) also pointed out and described expertly much of the flora and trees in the Park; unfortunately, the interesting and valuable information was absorbed by most like water on a duck’s back.

 When we got to the Nature House, some thought the Washroom was the hi-lite of the morning.
 Swallowtails and other butterflies were flitting around the butterfly garden.
-A huge Bullfrog and three invasive Red Slider Turtles were loafing in the pond.
+A huge Bullfrog and three invasive Red-eared Slider Turtles were loafing in the pond.
 Jude pointed out a Thatcher Ant nest.

 We walked back along the South Valley and Vine Maple Trails, passing Al G’s Owl Headquarters, where of course there were no owls.
 We dipped on Vireos, Tanagers and Kinglets too.